GalileoBlues/AKLWiki/Terminology.md

 ## Homerow

-Most alternate layouts are based around the Homerow method of typing using the middle row of a standard keyboard
+Most alternate layouts are based around the Homero<kbd>w</kbd> method of typing using the middle row of a standard keyboard

 ![Homerow](https://user-images.githubusercontent.com/105921721/202905208-e569d1ad-ed0c-4daa-88a6-4c0b667390f3.png)